jnicholson3/Web-Development-Boot-Camp-/README.md

-# Web-Development-Boot-Camp-
+# Web-Development-Boot-Camp

-This repository includes some of the projects that were completed throughout the duration of this boot camp in which I learned HTML, CSS, Javascript, Jquery, etc..
+This repository includes some of the projects that were completed throughout the duration of this boot camp in which I learned HTML, CSS, Javascript, jQuery, etc..

 # Project List: